 Cadets can pursue any four-year degree; however, certain scholarships are reserved for specialty degrees.
 AFROTC staff can help students know exactly what scholarships are available for their particular degree.

-In order to enroll in AFROTC classes with Detachment 145, you must either be enrolled full-time at FSU or any of the following cross-town schools: FAMU, TCC, ERAU.
-Since TCC is only a two-year college, you must transfer to FSU after your first two years of AFROTC in order to complete the program with Detachment 145.
+In order to enroll in AFROTC classes with Detachment 145, you must either be enrolled full-time at FSU, FAMU, or TCC.
+Since TCC is only a two-year college, you must transfer to FSU or FAMU after your first two years of AFROTC in order to complete the program with Detachment 145.